ZYKoleva/VueJSExamProject/README.md

 Authenticated users can like recipes, add recipes, can modify their own recipes and mark recipes as favorite, including their own.

 ### Implementation
-Solution consists of Vue app as front-end and Django app back-end.
+Solution consists of Vue app in javascript as front-end and Django app back-end in python.

 ### Structure